 Most warm-season vegetables (heat-lovers like tomatoes, peppers, eggplant, squash, and beans) can be grown here in the Pacific Northwest.....
 If you can give them the right conditions.
 But with our cool, wet springs and short summers, sometimes it can seem like an uphill battle.
-Luckily, there are ways to ensure success for the PNW gardener, from season-extending tools to growing tips for happy plants and great harvests.
+Luckily, there are ways to ensure success for the PNW gardener, from choosing the right varieties to using season-extending tools for happy plants and great harvests.

 How to Choose the Right Plants

-Swansons' growers provide us with varieties of plants and seeds that generally grow well in our PNW conditions.
+Swansons' growers provide us with varieties of plants and seeds that generally grow well in our Pacific Northwest conditions.
 When choosing varieties, here are some other tips to help you succeed.

-- Tomatoes - For reliably large harvests, cherry tomatoes are the way to go in the Pacific Northwest.
-Even during a colder or rainy summer, they will have time to ripen.
-If you desperately want large tomatoes, try an early variety (look for days to maturity signs and try to find varieties with less than 75 days).
+Tomatoes - For reliably large harvests, cherry tomatoes are the way to go in the Pacific Northwest.
+Even during a cooler or rainy summer, they will have time to ripen.
+If you prefer larger tomatoes, try an early variety (look for “days to maturity” on our signs and choose varieties with less than 75 days).

-- Peppers - Look for smaller peppers and those that taste great green as well as fully ripened to orange or red.
-Hot peppers may not be as spicy if growing conditions aren't ideal.
+Peppers - Look for smaller peppers and those that taste great green as well as fully ripened to orange or red.
+Remember that hot peppers may not be as spicy if growing conditions aren't ideal, but they will still be delicious.

-- Curcubits - The plants of the Curcubit family include summer and winter squash, cucumbers, melons, and pumpkins.
+Curcubits - The plants of the Curcubit family include summer and winter squash, cucumbers, melons, and pumpkins.
 Summer squash and cucumbers usually do well in our area if they have enough light.
-Try smaller varieties of winter squash, mini pumpkins, and melons bred for a short season.
+Try smaller varieties of winter squash, mini pumpkins, and melons bred for a shorter season.

-- Beans - Beans grow quite well in the PNW.
-Choose pole or runner beans for harvest over a long season and provide them with a trellis for support.
+Beans - Beans grow quite well in the PNW.
+Choose pole or runner beans if you want to harvest them over the whole season and provide them with a trellis for support.
 Bush beans generally ripen over a shorter period and do not need supports.

 When to Plant